Talk Dirty (Jason Derulo song): Chart performance

 "Talk Dirty" first appeared on the New Zealand singles chart issue dated August 12, 2013, debuting at number 27: it reached its peak position of number two in its fifth week on the chart.
-In Australia, "Talk Dirty" debuted at number one the ARIA Singles Chart, making it Derulo's second song to do so in the country, after his 2010 single "In My Head", as well as 2 Chainz's first Australian number one.
+In Australia, "Talk Dirty" debuted at number one the ARIA Singles Chart, making it Derulo's second song to do so in the country, after his 2010 single "In My Head", as well as 2 Chainz's first Australian number-one.
 In Europe, it topped the German Media Control Charts and reached number 7 on the Dutch Top 40 in the Netherlands, and number 1 on the Ultratop 50 chart in the Flanders region of Belgium.

 The single sold nearly 100,000 copies in the UK three days after its release and was predicted to reach number one.
 In seven days it sold nearly 160,000 copies in the UK, making it Derulo's fastest selling single within the region, and debuted at number one.
-This became Derulo's third number one song in UK, after "In My Head" and "Don't Wanna Go Home", and 2 Chainz's first in the country.
-"Talk Dirty" remained number 1 on the UK Singles Chart for the second consecutive week.
+This became Derulo's third number-one song in UK, after "In My Head" and "Don't Wanna Go Home", and 2 Chainz's first in the British country.
+"Talk Dirty" remained No. 1 on the UK Singles Chart for the second consecutive week.

-In its fifth week on the Billboard Hot 100 singles chart in the US, the song jumped nine places from fifteen to six, selling 194,000 copies.
-The following week the song rose to position of number 4, giving Derulo his first top ten hit since his 2010 single, "Ridin' Solo" and fourth overall, selling an additional 234,000 copies.
-"Talk Dirty" has peaked at #3 on the Billboard Hot 100.
+In its fifth week on the Billboard Hot 100 singles chart in the United States, the song jumped nine places from fifteen to six, selling 194,000 copies.
+The following week the song rose to position of number 4, giving Derulo his first top 10 hit since his 2010 single, "Ridin' Solo" and fourth overall, selling an additional 234,000 copies.
+"Talk Dirty" has peaked at No. 3 on the Billboard Hot 100.
 The song also topped the Pop Songs Billboard chart, becoming his third leader on that chart after "Whatcha Say" in 2009 and "In My Head" in 2010.
-"Talk Dirty" reached its 3 million sales mark in the US in May 2014, and 4 million October 2014.
+"Talk Dirty" reached its three million sales mark in the United States in May 2014, and 4 million October 2014.
 It became the sixth best-selling song of 2014 in the United States with 3.96 million copies sold in that year.
-It has sold 4,360,000 copies in the US as of April 2016.
+It has sold 4,360,000 copies in the United States as of April 2016.